The Wrapbook Team

 The ABC test presumes a worker is an employee unless the facts and circumstances provide evidence of independent contractor status based on the criteria.

-Absence of control exists if the worker is free from the direction or control of the hiring organization both by contract or agreement and in fact.
+Absence of control exists if the worker is free of the direction or control of the hiring organization by contract or agreement.

 There are, however, minor exceptions.
 For example, the hiring organization may set some hours, because of access restrictions.
 Yet, it still may not direct the worker in how the work is to be performed.

-In order to be classified as an independent contractor, the worker must perform work that is “unusual” in regards to the employing organization’s business and / or off the hiring entity’s premises.
+To be classified as an independent contractor, the worker must perform "unusual" work for the organization’s business and/or off the hiring entity’s premises.

-For example, an attorney working for a restaurant as outside counsel would be an independent contractor, since the work is unusual compared to the restaurant’s regular business and performed off-site at the attorney’s office.
+For example, an attorney working for a restaurant as outside counsel would be an independent contractor.
+The work is unusual compared to the restaurant’s regular business and performed off-site at the attorney’s office.

-Various professions and trades are customarily independent contractors available on a per job basis, since they have their own business identity and engage in business for profit on the open market.
+Various professions and trades are customarily independent contractors available on a per-job basis.
+They have their own business identity and engage in business for profit on the open market.

-The Department of Labor also looks at what they call “economic realities.”
-The more dependent the worker is on a particular employer for income, the more they lean towards employee status.
+The Department of Labor also considers “economic realities.”
+The more dependent a worker is on a particular employer for income, the more they tend towards employee status.

 ABC Test vs. Common Law

-For example, an employee can be classified as an independent contractor by the IRS.
-However, when trying to get covered for unemployment, that same worker could be classified as an employee, because the state (who handles unemployment) uses the ABC Test.
+For example, the IRS can classify an employee as an independent contractor.
+However, when trying to get covered for unemployment, that same worker could be classified as an employee because the state (which handles unemployment) uses the ABC Test.

-Currently, each state has its own adopted test it uses to determine worker status.
+Each state currently has a unique test used to determine worker status.

-States like California along with The Department of Labor use the ABC Test to determine worker status, while Common Law is the method for both New York and the IRS.
+States like California and the Department of Labor use the ABC Test to determine worker status, while Common Law is the method for both New York and the IRS.

 State / Territory Worker Classification Test